 Non-timber external door materials tend to be more expensive, but they offer the benefit of dimensional stability.

-- External doors made of steel are more popular in North America but they have been used in primarily in Britain in social housing.
+- External doors made of steel are primarily used in social housing in the UK but are more popular in North America.
 However, steel tends to have an aura of security around it which is perhaps unjustified, since a door is no stronger than its frame (usually softwood).
 Steel takes paint well but is susceptible to bodywork damage

 External doors are the interface between the inside and outside worlds.
 They have to perform two distinct and contradictory functions: they have to be easy to get through for residents and guests but secure against unwanted visitors.